Corn as Fishing Bait: Pros, Cons, Rules, and Alternatives

 Secondly, we need to consider the possible harm to the fish.
 Certain species of fish may struggle to properly digest corn, which can block their intestines or stomach.
 This could potentially lead to their death from internal buildup.
 It's a must to take some time research and understand the dietary habits and digestive capacities of the fish species we're aiming to catch.

-Let’s not forget about the mess.
+Let’s not forget about the mes.
 Corn bait can often leave uneaten kernels and residue in the water.
 This not only looks unattractive but can also lure other unwanted animals.
 And if we're not careful with how we discard corn bait, we could contribute to the pollution and health of our favorite fishing spots.

 Is fishing with corn legal or illegal?